First Move Wins

 Ekster looked a little amused.
 “Anything your heart desires.
 As long as it’s under five hundred bucks.”

 Åke’s shoulders drooped a little.
 “Fivehunderd?
-Shit, Frog’s allowance is higher than that.
-I thought I could get a driver’s licence, or an apartment or something.
+Shit, I thought I could get a driver’s licence and a car, or an apartment or something.
 With all that money we made…”

 Ekster finished his glass with just a couple of big gulps.
 “Prisma got an apartment.
 But everyone’s situation is different, and in your case, too much is unknown.
 Viscuso told you to sit on it, no?”